cambridge-mlg/mlg-website/content/members/_index.md

 I completed a Joint BSc (Hons) in Mathematics and Computer Science at the University of St Andrews and an MPhil in [Machine Learning and Machine Intelligence](http://www.mlsalt.eng.cam.ac.uk/) at the University of Cambridge, and worked for a year as a research assistant to Dr Hernández-Lobato at the CBL.

+{{< figure src="/images/ashman_matt.jpg" class="profile-image">}}

+### Matthew Ashman

+I'm a PhD student supervised by [Dr Adrian Weller](http://mlg.eng.cam.ac.uk/adrian/) and a member of St John's College.
+Prior to starting my PhD in 2020, I studied for the MPhil in [Machine Learning and Machine Intelligence](https://www.mlmi.eng.cam.ac.uk/) and the MEng in [Information and Computer Engineering](https://www.undergraduate.study.cam.ac.uk/courses/engineering), both at the University of Cambridge.

+I am interested in building rich probabilistic models, in particular those involving Gaussian processes, and addressing the challenges of performing approximate inference.
+You can find more information on my [personal website](https://mattashman.github.io/).